 - Keyword Stuffing – Once a typical practice, keyword stuffing is a quick way to earn a manual penalty from Google.

 Recovery from a manual penalty is possible.
 Make sure you carefully address the issues Google mentions in your notification and then request a review.
 Some problems are easier to fix than others.
-If you are struggling, consider working with an expert who knows the ins and outs of Google’s SERPs like the back of their hand.
+If you are struggling, reach out to me and I’ll be happy to assist.